dwadden/dygiepp/README.md

 ### SciERC

-**Status**: Should give test set F1 results close to those in Table 1 of the paper.

 To train a model for named entity recognition, relation extraction, and coreference resolution on the SciERC dataset:

 - **Download the data**.
 From the top-level folder for this repo, enter `bash ./scripts/data/get_scierc.sh`.
 This will download the scierc dataset into a folder `./data/scierc`